 It was about that age that my mom also nicknamed me the “Make and Do Girl.”
 Although really, she is the master of make and do.
 Part preschool teacher, part thrifty hippie, that lady’s DIY resume reads like a Pinterest feed.
 On top of that, my dad refinishes antique furniture and he built the house that I grew up in.

 Consequently, my childhood was filled with more power tools than My Little Ponies and I was lucky enough to grow up thinking anything could be made with a little ingenuity, a drill and some homemade play dough.

-I spend some of my time working as a freelance advertising copywriter, doing stuff most people would generally call “creative.”
+Before starting Make & Do Crew, I worked in advertising doing stuff most people would generally call “creative.”
 But whether you work in an accounting office or a grocery store, I believe we all have a little maker and doer inside of us.
 I hope that the tutorials and ideas you find here pump up your inner maker elf.

 Feel free to drop me a note, follow Make and Do Crew on Instagram and Pinterest and subscribe to our newsletter for exclusive free patterns and tutorials.
 I look forward to making and doing with you!

 Top Photo Credit: Lucky Malone Photography

 Quilt Photo Credit: My mom (if that wasn’t implied)

 WANT THE SECRET STUFF?

 Get instant access to my vault of exclusive FREE crochet patterns and craft templates.